-Members of Illini Baseball Squad Embracing Cryptocurrency Craze
+Illini Baseball Squad Embracing Current Cryptocurrency Craze

 “And when I say paid, a $100,000 isn’t a lot of money, when you start taking taxes out and those things, so we’re talking about somebody who’s going to get $250,000 to go and higher, so I think those are guys, they should probably go and finish their career and then finish their academic portion later.

-“I still think the educaton is the most important part of this whole equation, and for guys to leave early and not finish their degrees, is probably the biggest mistake of their lives.
+“I still think the education is the most important part of this whole equation, and for guys to leave early and not finish their degrees, is probably the biggest mistake of their lives.

 “They might not see it at this point, but they would come to regret it later.”

-Note: Editor’s note: with Illini baseball season having just begun again, no MLB spring training action to speak of and Cryptocurrency persistently remaining in the headlines, we re-up this piece from this past May